Go and (p)Reach

 The disciples are still struggling with the Resurrection.
 You’d think they’d have accustomed themselves to Jesus being alive, but they were obviously still struggling.
 As part of this last appearance, Jesus explained the Scriptures and His place in them.
 This is not the first time he did this after the Resurrection.

-This time, though, it comes with a command, to preach the Resurrection and a of and for the forgiveness of sin.
+This time, though, it comes with a command, to preach the Resurrection and a change of heart and for the forgiveness of sin.
 This mission doesn’t start immediately.
-It has to wait until the heavenly comes (the Holy at Pentecost).
+It has to until the heavenly comes (the Spirit at Pentecost).

 ※Reflection※